Best daily deals

 We tested the Sony WH-1000XM5 in the lab with state-of-the-art equipment like the B&K 5128.

-Just like it is with power tools and kitchen utensils, different headphones are built for different purposes.
+Just like power tools and kitchen utensils, headphones are built for different purposes.
 Using the right tool for the job is important and ensures that you get the best experience possible.
 You wouldn’t use a chainsaw to cut butter any more than you’d use a set of AKG K7XX on an airplane.

 In that light, we took extra time to take into account how most people actually use headphones.
 What makes a good pair of gym earbuds?
 What makes a good pair of wireless earbuds?
 What’s the good in having a best headphones list that doesn’t help most people buy headphones they like?